 Most assets are available to trade on eToro.
 You can buy and sell stocks, forex, and some cryptocurrencies. eToro lets you trade CFDs and also offers leveraged trading on many assets.

 If you’re looking for an alternative to IG because it restricted trading on GME shares, you should note that eToro also placed some restrictions on popular stocks too.
-Those initial restrictions were quickly lifted, but you can follow the latest news to keep track.
+Those initial restrictions were quickly lifted, but you can follow our latest news to keep track.

 IG vs Saxobank